LeoNatan/LNPopupUI/README.md

 <p align="center"><img src="./Supplements/custom_bar.png" width="360"/></p>

+The included demo project includes an example custom popup bar scene.

+> [!TIP]
+> Only implement a custom popup bar view if you need a design that is significantly different than the provided [standard popup bar styles](#bar-style).
+A lot of care and effort has been put into integrating these popup bar styles with the SwiftUI system, including look, feel, transitions and interactions.
+Custom bars provide a blank canvas for you to implement a bar view of your own, but if you end up recreating a bar design that is similar to a standard bar style, you are more than likely losing subtleties that have been added and perfected over the years in the standard implementations.
+Instead, consider using the many customization APIs to tweak the standard bar styles to fit your app’s design.

 #### Context Menus

 You can add a context menu to your popup bar by calling the `.popupBarContextMenu()` modifier.